promised-ai/changepoint/README.md

         })
         .unzip();

-    // Create the OBCPD processor
+    // Create the BOCPD processor
-    let mut cpd = OBCPD::new(
+    let mut cpd = BOCPD::new(
         constant_hazard(250.0),
         &Gaussian::standard(),
         Arc::new(NormalGamma::new(0.0, 1.0, 1.0, 1E-5).unwrap()),